 Each fellow will receive a stipend of 3.800 Euro to help cover travel costs, accommodation and personal expenses during his or her stay.
 The participant must cover any additional costs.

-The application is open to any journalist from the above mentioned countries, working for any print, radio, online or TV media (employed or freelancer).
+The application is open to any journalist, blogger and Documentary filmmaker from the above mentioned countries.
+Journalist should be working for any print, radio, online or TV media (employed or freelancer).
 Fluency in German or one of the other countries' official languages is not expected, though helpful for successful application.
 At least workable knowledge of English is essential.

 Deadline for application is July 15th, 2021.